hannesne/projectnewcastle/docs/key_rotation.md

 If a secret in Key Vault is changed, a new `id` will be generated for the secret.
 Since Patient API caching policy refers to the key vault secret with the latest `id`, Terraform will update the reference in caching policy if the secret is updated with a new `id`.

 Since we cached the host key in API Management, the retired key may still exist in the cache, we need to find a way to remove it from cache or update it to the latest host key.
 We are using internal cache in API Management and there is no REST API to handle internal cache, so it's not easy to update or remove the cache.
 After trying some workarounds, a great idea came to our mind.
-Why not use the latest secret `version` as the cache name like this `key="${data.azurerm_key_vault_secret.fa_patient_api_host_key.version}"`?
+Why not use the latest secret `version` as the key for the cache item, like this `key="${data.azurerm_key_vault_secret.fa_patient_api_host_key.version}"`?
 So if the host key is updated, the cache name will be updated as well which will raise a cache miss and force API Management to retrieve the latest host key in Key Vault.
-The idea can be implemented easily in Terraform like below.
+The policy can easily be generated in Terraform like below:

 ```terraform
 data "azurerm_key_vault_secret" "fa_patient_api_host_key" {